 The most important factor to consider when looking at brush handles is length.
 Brush handles range in size from 6" the whole way up to 20".
 The handle length you choose depends on what you need to clean.
 A one-handed, 8" scrub brush will clean a basic frying pan or sauce pan just fine, but would struggle to clean a deep ice chest or the inside of a fryer.
 For something like that, you might consider a two-handed, 20" brush that offers greater reach.

 Handle type also comes into play.
-Most brushes have plastic handles with ergonomic grips for fingers, but some have basic wooden handles, others have T-shaped handles, and some don’t have handles at all.
-Brushes without handles will just have some type of grip positioned directly over the bristles, not a handle extending from the bristles.
+Most brushes have plastic handles with ergonomic grips for fingers, but some have basic rubber wood handles, others have T-shaped handles, and some don't have handles at all.
 This type of handle may be slightly harder to grip, but provides the greatest leverage and strength when scrubbing.
 Selecting a handle is really a matter preference, but having to use an uncomfortable handle can make cleaning even more detestable than it already is.

 Believe it or not, pot and pan brushes are typically made from two different bristle materials.
 When selecting a brush, you want to consider carefully the recovery strength of bristles.
 A good pot and pan brush is going to have bristles with excellent recovery strength, meaning that even after consistent use, the bristles will retain their original shape and rigidity.
 You don't want your bristles to splay out or crack because it will severely damage their ability to clean pots and pans effectively.
 Either of the following materials make for effective brushes: